-Dan read Modern History at Oxford University where he graduated with First Class Honours and won prizes for outstanding performances in his final exams and dissertation.
-He went on to earn his MSt with Distinction in Modern British & European History at Oxford the following year.
+Dan read History at Oxford University where he graduated with First Class Honours and won prizes for outstanding performances in his final exams and dissertation.
+He continued at Oxford going on to earn an MSt with Distinction in Modern History.

-Norman co-founded Dawn Capital in 2007.
-Since that time he has invested in several of Europe’s leading SaaS businesses including Mimecast [MIME], Collibra, Showpad and Automile and in B2B/B2C e-commerce business Gelato.
+Norman is Co-founder of Dawn and leads the firm’s investments in B2B software.
+He has spent over 20 years as a venture capitalist in Europe, investing primarily in B2B software, and since that time he has invested in several of Europe’s leading SaaS businesses including Mimecast [MIME], Collibra, Showpad, and Automile and in B2B/B2C e-commerce business Gelato.

 In 2001, Norman and his fellow partners acquired the Greenhouse Fund and subsequently sold companies in the online media/advertising sector (Advertising.com (to AOL), Forbes.com (to PE buyer), Bitpipe (to TechTarget), Moreover (to VeriSign)), internet services (WhereOnEarth (to Yahoo), UltraDNS (to NeuStar), Radialpoint (to TA), Investis (to PE buyer)) and software (Packetvideo (to NextWave), ID2 (to Sonera), Metamerge (to IBM), Persistence (Nasdaq IPO, now PRGS).